nalgeon/uuidv7/README.md

 # UUIDv7 in N languages

-UUIDv7 is a 128-bit unique identifier like it's older siblings, such as the widely used UUIDv4.
+UUIDv7 is a 128-bit unique identifier like its older siblings, such as the widely used UUIDv4.
 But unlike v4, UUIDv7 is time-sortable with 1 ms precision.
 By combining the timestamp and the random parts, UUIDv7 becomes an excellent choice for record identifiers in databases, including distributed ones.

 This repo provides zero-dependency UUIDv7 implementations in various languages.
 If you spot a bug — please submit a pull request.
 PRs for other languages are also welcome!